Table of Contents

 Like most industrial equipment, industrial centrifuges also have inherent disadvantages when compared to other dewatering technologies.
 The following are some of the disadvantages of dewatering centrifuges.

-Compared to presses (screw and filter), dewatering centrifuges cost more initially.
+Compared to presses (screw and filter), dewatering centrifuges initially cost more.
 However, the low operating costs and equipment longevity pay for the initial expense multiple times over the service life of the centrifuge.

 Dewatering centrifuges are rotating equipment, and like all rotating equipment, these centrifuges generate vibrations.
-Decanter centrifuges need to be isolated from the structural bases to prevent the vibrations from propagating to other structures.
+Decanter centrifuges must be isolated from the structural bases to prevent the vibrations from propagating to other structures.

 Spring and elastomer vibration isolators are standard parts of dewatering centrifuges and need to be maintained.